Intervention/docs/image/v3/basics/colors.md

 ## Color Profiles

-Currently Intervention Image is only able to handle color profiles with the `ìmagick` driver.
+Currently Intervention Image can only handle color profiles with the `ìmagick` driver.

 ### Read Color Profiles